Nakshjainsonigara/FlexCompanion/README.md

 ## How the Live Coach Works (High Level)

 1. When you click **Start Workout**, the browser:
-   - Opens a WebSocket to the Gemini realtime endpoint.
+   - Opens a WebSocket to the realtime endpoint.
    - Starts capturing microphone audio and camera frames.
 2. Audio is converted to PCM and streamed as base64 chunks over the WebSocket.
 3. The model responds with: